-The proposed work examines how experiential learning technologies (ELTs) can help families overcome such barriers by learning and applying meaningful insights from sensor-collected data about their PA.
-Human-Computer Interaction (HCI) researchers have shown the value of Information and Communication Technologies (ICTs) that enable the visualization of such data.
-However, there has been limited work examining how ICTs can help low-income families learn from this data and overcome wellness barriers.
-Motivated by research demonstrating the power of games as learning environments, the proposed work will establish the design space of ELTs that help families develop healthier behaviors.
+The proposed work examines how experiential learning technologies can help families overcome such barriers by learning and applying meaningful insights from sensor-collected data about their physical activity.
+Human-Computer Interaction researchers have shown the value of information and communication technologies that enable the visualization of such data.
+However, there has been limited work examining how technology can help low-income families learn from this data and overcome wellness barriers.
+Motivated by research demonstrating the power of games as learning environments, the proposed work will establish the design space of experiential learning technologies that help families develop healthier behaviors.

 In the first phase of this research, we are conducting formative research to assess factors such as the impact of socioeconomic context and household structure on the management of and attitudes towards wellness data in families.